ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

 |stmt_list|begin statement1; statement2; end                 |

-With these forms the type of macro argument is unambiguous and can be immediately checked against the macro.
+With these forms the type of macro argument is unambiguous and can be immediately checked against the macro requirements.

 #### Stringification